Distinguishing Neutron Star vs. Low-Mass Black Hole Binaries with Late Inspiral & Postmerger Gravitational Waves $-$ Sensitivity to Transmuted Black Holes and Non-Annihilating Dark Matter: Introduction

-In the absence of an electromagnetic or neutrino counterparts, it is challenging to distinguish a BNS merger from an LMBH merger, as the current GW observations primarily capture the inspiral phase, where the waveforms of these systems are nearly identical.
-This degeneracy becomes especially relevant for merger events with component masses in the $2-5\,M_{\odot}$ range.
-One promising approach involves measuring tidal effects during the inspiral.
-Neutron stars, being extended objects with internal structure, exhibit non-zero tidal deformability; whereas black holes, being point-like singularities without internal structure, have zero tidal polarizability.
-Accurate inference of the tidal parameters in the waveform thus offers a potential diagnostic to distinguish BNS from LMBH mergers\,\cite{Singh:2022wvw}.
-Recent studies have explored this avenue\,\mbox{\cite{Crescimbeni:2024qrq, DeLuca:2024uju, Crescimbeni:2024cwh, Mukherjee:2022wws, Mukherjee:2023pge, Essick:2020ghc}}, although such analyses require higher order post-Newtonian corrections (up to 5PN), adding significant computational complexity.
-Further, these tidal effects during the inspiral are subtle and typically do not offer any robust qualitative features, independent of the neutron star equation of state (EoS) that remains uncertain due to possible exotic matter at supranuclear densities \cite{Lattimer:2000nx,Burgio:2021vgk}.
-Thus, reliable extraction of tidal signatures demands favorable observational conditions: short luminosity distances, long inspiral durations with high signal-to-noise ratios (SNRs), and enhanced detector sensitivity at high frequencies (up to $3-4$\,kHz), since the merger frequencies for $1\,M_{\odot}$-$1\,M_{\odot}$ systems are approximately 2\,kHz\,\cite{Maggiore:2007ulw}.
+In the absence of electromagnetic or neutrino counterparts, it is challenging to confidently distinguish a BNS merger from a BLMBH merger.
+Current GW detectors primarily record the inspiral phase signal, where the waveforms of these systems are nearly identical.
+A promising approach involves measuring tidal effects during the inspiral --- Neutron stars, being extended objects with internal structure, exhibit non-zero tidal deformability; whereas black holes, being point-like singularities without internal structure, have zero tidal polarizability.
+Accurate inference of the tidal parameters in the waveform during the inspiral phase thus offers a potential diagnostic to distinguish BNS from BLMBH mergers\,\cite{Singh:2022wvw, Abac:2023ujg}.
+Several recent studies have explored this avenue\,\mbox{\cite{Fishbach:2020ryj, Essick:2020ghc, Datta:2020gem, Farah:2021qom, Mukherjee:2022wws, Mukherjee:2023pge, Crescimbeni:2024qrq, DeLuca:2024uju, Crescimbeni:2024cwh, Golomb:2024mmt}}.
+However, it is important to note that tidal effects can be degenerate with other effects such as spin or orbital eccentricity, unless high-order post-Newtonian effects are reliably modeled and detected\,\cite{Favata:2013rwa}.
+A reliable extraction of tidal signatures demands favorable observational conditions: nearby sources, long inspiral durations with high signal-to-noise ratios (SNRs), and enhanced detector sensitivity at the higher end of currently detectable frequencies (note that the merger frequencies for $1\,M_{\odot}$-$1\,M_{\odot}$ systems are approximately 2\,kHz)\,\cite{Maggiore:2007ulw}.
+In contrast, matter effects in neutron stars become more pronounced and qualitatively distinct in the postmerger phase \cite{Lattimer:2000nx,Burgio:2021vgk, Abac:2023ujg}.

+To address the question posed at the beginning, we therefore investigate the similarity between similar-mass NS-NS and LMBH–LMBH mergers, by comparing their waveforms in the late inspiral and postmerger epochs.
+We assume that the true events are in fact BNS mergers, and ask how well such events can be fit by some BLMBH waveform (see Sec.\,\ref{sec:FF}).
+This is then statistically quantified using fitting factors and Bayes factors, and we predict the probability to misclassify a true BNS merger as a BLMBH merger (see Sec.\,\ref{sec:BF}).